-Impeachment takes center stage at Dem debate, as Warren takes aim at star witness Gordon Sondland
+Dems clash at debate over ‘divisive’ Medicare-for-all pushed by Warren, Sanders

 Biden, Warren and Sanders have all faced similar scrutiny in previous debates, and those attacks did little to change the trajectory of the race.

-The debate will unfold at a moment of uncertainty about the Democratic field, with some in the party, particularly donors, worried there’s no one positioned to defeat President Trump.
+The debate unfolded at a moment of uncertainty about the Democratic field, with some in the party, particularly donors, worried there’s no one positioned to defeat President Trump.
 Former President Barack Obama took the unusual step last week of warning the party against moving too far to the left.

 Speaking to that anxiety, former Massachusetts Gov. Deval Patrick entered the Democratic race last week.
 Billionaire Michael Bloomberg, the former New York City mayor, is openly flirting with a bid.

-Neither Patrick nor Bloomberg will be onstage Wednesday.
+Neither Patrick nor Bloomberg were onstage Wednesday.

 With less than three months before voting, much of the nation’s political attention would typically be focused on the primary.
 Instead, the focus is on the impeachment inquiry against Trump.